rk-astra/Todo-serverless-v1/README.md

 # Todo-serverless-v1
-A basic todo application developed using React, node.js, hono, postgreSQL, cloudflare workers, vercel
+A basic todo application developed using React, node.js, hono and postgreSQL.
+Deployed using cloudflare workers and vercel.